PaulGoldschmidt/MyFrame/README.md

 ## Acknowledgements

-Special thanks to Mixiaoxiao (Wang Bin) for the [Arduino-Homekit](https://github.com/Mixiaoxiao/Arduino-Homekit) library which made this project possible.
+Special thanks to Mixiaoxiao (Wang Bin) for the [Arduino-Homekit](https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266) library which made this project possible in the first place.